Fall 2025 NAASC election

 • Our mission is to promote Arabidopsis research and researchers to perform cutting edge biology, and provide opportunities to engage and diversify the next generation of scientists.

-• Advocate/Support Fundamental Plant Biology using Arabidopsis: See NAASC publications & events for this theme here.
+• Advocate/Support Fundamental Plant Biology using Arabidopsis: See NAASC fundamental biology activities here.

-• Support Diversity, Equity, Inclusion & Belonging in the Arabidopsis Community: See NAASC publications & events for this theme here.
+• Support Diversity, Equity, Inclusion & Belonging in the Arabidopsis Community: See NAASC DEI activities here.

-• Organize North American instances of the International Conference on Arabidopsis Research (ICAR), currently in a 3 year rotation with Europe & Asia.
-NAASC efforts for ICAR here; We recently organized ICAR 2024-San Diego and will next work on ICAR 2027.
+• Organize North American International Conferences on Arabidopsis Research, currently in a 3 year rotation with Europe & Asia.
+See NAASC ICAR actitivies here; We recently organized ICAR 2024-San Diego and next will plan ICAR 2027.

-• To increase input from early career scientists, we have added a new type of NAASC membership, with one year terms.
+• To increase input from early career scientists, we now have 1 year NAASC committee terms.

-• Interact with elected faculty leaders in Arabidopsis biology, 3 elected early career scholars (ECS) & the NAASC Executive Director to execute NAASC’s mission.
+• Interact with elected faculty & early career scholar (ECS) leaders in Arabidopsis biology & the NAASC Executive Director to execute NAASC’s mission, including organizing North American ICAR & other activities.

-• Interact with community members on working groups and subcommittees.
+• Interact with community members on working groups & subcommittees.

 • Interact with key groups such as MASC, ABRC, TAIR, etc. to coordinate improvements for Arabidopsis researchers, educators, and for collaboration, coordination, and communication